-4. How do I use GENOTROPIN MiniQuick?
+4. How do I use GENOTROPIN?

-GENOTROPIN MiniQuick comes in nine different dosage strengths.
-Your doctor, nurse or pharmacist will decide which dosage strength you should use depending on your weight.

-You will be taught how to mix and inject GENOTROPIN before you use it for the first time.
+- GENOTROPIN comes in two different dosage strengths.
+Your doctor will prescribe the dose of medicine and dosage strength that is right for you. - You will be taught how to mix and inject GENOTROPIN before you use it for the first time.

 More instructions can be found in Section 4.
-How do I use GENOTROPIN MiniQuick? in the full CMI.
+How do I use GENOTROPIN? in the full CMI.

-5. What should I know while using GENOTROPIN MiniQuick?
+5. What should I know while using GENOTROPIN?

 Things you should do Call your doctor if you experience nausea, vomiting, headaches, problems with your vision, limping, pain in the hips and/or knees.
 Remind any doctor, dentist or pharmacist you visit that you are using GENOTROPIN.
 Things you should not do Do not stop using this medicine without your doctor's permission and do not miss injections regularly.
-Do not shake the GENOTROPIN MiniQuick syringe, shaking can damage the medicine.
+Do not shake your pen, shaking can damage the medicine.
 Driving or using machines Be careful before you drive or use any machines or tools until you know how GENOTROPIN affects you.
-Looking after your medicine Store GENOTROPIN MiniQuick in the refrigerator at 2-8°C protected from light.
-Do not freeze it or expose it to heat above 25°C.
+Looking after your medicine Store GENOTROPIN in the refrigerator at 2-8°C protected from light.
+Do not freeze it or expose it to heat above 25°C. Do not store the pen with the needle attached.

 For more information, see Section 5.
-What should I know while using GENOTROPIN MiniQuick? in the full CMI.
+What should I know while using GENOTROPIN? in the full CMI.